-After cleansing the skin with an antiseptic agent and draping the area with sterile sheets, he will make a small incision of about 4cm long, either in the lower portion of the crease where the tissue meets the chest (an inframammary incision), around the areola (the nipple) or in the armpit.
+After cleansing the skin with an antiseptic agent and draping the area with sterile sheets, he will make a small incision about 4cm long, either in the lower portion of the crease where the tissue meets the chest (an inframammary incision), around the nipple or in the armpit.
 We will advise you on the best approach during your initial consultation.

 Step 3: Creating a pocket for the implants